alphagov/govuk-rfcs/rfc-117-container-runtime.md

 GOV.UK applications and their dependencies will be built into containers.
 This may be done using buildpacks, Dockerfiles or some other means - this decision is also out of scope for this RFC.

 Non-application concerns (such as deployments, cross application scheduled tasks, monitoring, metrics, traffic replay etc.) currently handled by the Trusty virtual machines will be moved to managed platforms wherever possible.
-If it is not possible to use a mangaed platform in some cases, GOV.UK will provision hosting for these cases using up-to-date operating systems and tools.
+If it is not possible to use a managed platform in some cases, GOV.UK will provision hosting for these cases using up-to-date operating systems and tools.

 ### Benefits of this approach